CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/trigger_changemodel/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>New Model Name</b></span> <kbd  class="tooltip" data-tooltip="studio">model</kbd> :
 Path to the new model.
-Is precached automatically.
+It is precached automatically.
 Path starts in "svencoop" directory.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Skin</b></span> <kbd  class="tooltip" data-tooltip="integer">skin</kbd> :
 Skin to use on target model.
 </div>
+<div class="notices blue" markdown="1">Trigger_changemodel supports "bodygroup" key (even if it is not listed in object properties).
+The key allows for changing of the model's bodygroup.
+You can set it by adding "bodygroup" key with SmartEdit mode disabled.</div>